 If you are considering a single window replacement, it is probably not just like the style.
 It may not be working properly either.
 Regardless of the problem (worn, difficult to open, or broken), you may have to replace it to help save money and headaches in the future.

 External attractive projects have their charm.
 But you spend your time inside and not outside.
 Your mobile home should make you feel happy and comfortable.
 And it will allow you to express your style and tastes.

 With the average age of a mobile home along the Gulf Coast of Florida being in the mid-1970 one has to ask, are the windows in the mobile home I am looking to purchase the original windows from the factory?

 Many times the direct answer is, yes, they are.

-When looking at a mobile home on leased land throughout the Sarasota Florida area it is important to know that the home will be viewed as and taxed as personal property and not real property.
-What this means is that the mobile home that you are looking at purchasing is, essentially, a used vehicle in the state of Florida because the home comes with it a title and not a deed when owning the home.
+When looking at a mobile home on leased land throughout the Sarasota Florida area it is important to know that the home will be viewed and taxed as personal property and not real property.
+What this means is that the mobile home that you are looking at purchasing is, essentially, a used vehicle in the state of Florida because the home comes with it as a title and not a deed when owning the home.

 As such, window replacements within a mobile home on leased land will more than likely be a cash purchase.

 Windows in mobile homes can be expensive, especially if you are looking at replacing all the windows in the home!

 The easy way to see if the windows in the home that you are purchasing are original is to note if the window itself is a three-pane window or a single-pane widow.

 Many times mobile home manufacturers will put three separate window panes in the window frame to make up a single window.
 In older homes, these separate panes will have their own window latch and their own window crank to help in opening all three panes up at the same time.